Edward Whitlow

-Edward Hardmond Whitlow (1832 – 29 November 1870) was an English cricketer who emigrated to Australia.
+Edward Hardmond Whitlow (c.
+1832 – 29 November 1870) was an English cricketer who emigrated to Australia.
 Born in Broughton, Salford, he was a member of Manchester Cricket Club, playing in two first-class cricket matches for them between 1852 and 1854.
 He emigrated to Australia and played one first-class match for Victoria in 1859.
 Whitlow was a medium pace right arm roundarm bowler.
 He took four wickets with a best return of two for 60.
 He scored 32 runs with a highest innings of 10.